m1520n/article-browser/README.md

 ## Requirements

-For development, you will only need Node.js version ^8.10.0 or ^10.13.0 or >=11.10.1" installed on your environment.
+For development, you will need:

+- Node.js version 10.13.0
+- Yarn (optional)

 ## Install